sujadud/Salary-Management-System-SQL-RDBMS/README.md

 List of Tables:
 1. Employee
-3. Salary
+2. Salary
-4. Allowance
+3. Allowance
-5. Bonus
+4. Bonus
-6. Payment Item
-7. Payment History

 Main Features:
 This is a project that I have added queries of different types including.